rwblickhan/astro-rwblickhan.org/src/content/logs/books-2024.md

 54. _The Art of Gathering: How We Meet and Why It Matters_, Priya Parker
 55. “The Masque of the Red Death”, Edgar Allen Poe
 56. _Rare Flavours_, Ram V & Filipe Andrade
+57. _The Sign of the Four_, Arthur Conan Doyle

 ## Skimmed